VolkovLabs/business-satellite/README.md

 ## Introduction

-The Grafana API (Grapi) Data Source for Grafana allows retrieving data from Grafana API, visualizing it on your dashboard and use in annotations.
+The Grafana HTTP API (GrAPI) Data Source for Grafana allows retrieving data via Grafana HTTP API, visualizing it on your dashboard and use in annotations.

 ## Requirements